 To Learn More:

-Scroll down to read a set of set vignettes that provide context for the evolution of the City’s outcome-oriented approach to watershed-based planning.
-Quotable quotes and links to online resouces are brought forward from stories posted previously on the waterbucket.ca website.
-These vignettes set the scene for an introduction to the Georgia Basin Inter-Regional Education Initiative.
+The story comprises a set of set vignettes that provide context for the evolution of the City’s outcome-oriented approach to watershed-based planning.
+Quotable quotes and links to online resources are brought forward from stories posted previously on the waterbucket.ca website.
+Vignettes such as the one below set the scene for an introduction to the Georgia Basin Inter-Regional Education Initiative.

 2007 – Beyond the Guidebook Seminar